towardsthecloud/.github/profile/README.md

 ---

 ## Partner With Us to Save Costs and Become Compliant
-- **We Handle the Complex Stuff**: Your AWS costs drop 30-40% while we manage optimization, security updates, and infrastructure complexity
+- **We Handle the Complex Stuff**: Your AWS costs drop 30% on average ([up to 60% in documented cases](https://towardsthecloud.com/services/aws-cost-optimization#case-study)) while we manage optimization, security updates, and infrastructure complexity
 - **Stay Compliant Automatically**: Maintain SOC 2, HIPAA, and other certifications with quarterly reviews and automatic security patches - no surprises during audits
 - **Your Developers Focus on Revenue**: We guide your team to build better infrastructure patterns, so they spend more time shipping features that grow your business
 - **Fractional Cloud Engineer**: Get expert AWS guidance for a fraction of full-time engineer costs - [flexible monthly retainer](https://towardsthecloud.com/pricing) you can pause anytime (though we're confident you'll stay for the value)